- President's Letter

 Human ecology at COA is about racking your brain and getting your hands dirty (or, in the words of one of my professors, “being comfortable up to your armpits in a whale necropsy”).
 It addresses problem-solving through an interdisciplinary approach that values the methods and solutions of science, the humanities and the arts with equal weight.
 Furthermore, we believe this kind of education is transformative and produces more complete and engaging human beings.

 College of the Atlantic is a remarkable place; unlike any other institution of higher education this country has to offer.
-That magic I felt as a prospective student twenty-two years ago is even stronger and more diverse today.
-The electricity on campus will make the hair stand up on the back of your neck.
+That magic I felt as a prospective student over twenty years ago is even stronger and more diverse today.

 So, explore and enjoy this website.
 Write us or call us with questions and thoughts.
 Come for a visit and experience the magic yourself and when you do, be sure to drop in to my office and say hello.